Realized Project

-The Design track prepares M.F.A. students for work in the professional live entertainment industries and for careers in academia.
+The Design track prepares B.F.A. students for work in the professional live entertainment industry.

-After completing a core consisting of design classes ranging from visualization strategies to process refinement, students focus on the design area of their choosing and declared areas of primary and secondary expertise.
-The overall program is tailored to maximize and expand each students talents and specific interests in the full range of design and technology trades through both traditional classroom work and experiential learning in the applied setting of the production season.
+After completing a core curriculum ranging from visualization strategies to process refinement, students declare their primary and secondary areas of interest.
+The program maximizes and expands each students talents and interests in the full range of design and technology disciplines through a blend of traditional coursework and experiential learning during the production season.

 Students are required to take on a major production role each semester, meaning that they are able to maximize their work in the classroom through realized design and also take work from page to stage in a realized portfolio.